1031 Exchange Real Estate Solutions

 A 1031 Exchange allows you to sell investment property and reinvest the proceeds into a new asset without paying capital gains tax — if you move quickly and follow the IRS rules.

-At US Prime Realty, we specialize in helping investors execute seamless 1031 exchanges across Miami, Orlando, Tampa, Naples, Fort Lauderdale, Fort Myers, and beyond.
+At U.S. Prime Realty, we specialize in helping investors execute seamless 1031 exchanges across Miami, Orlando, Tampa, Naples, Fort Lauderdale, Fort Myers, and beyond.

 How It Works: Your 1031 Exchange Timeline